hoytech/lmdbxx/README.md

 * The `me_fd` descriptor is not opened with `O_CLOEXEC`.
 This is a [known LMDB issue](https://bugs.openldap.org/show_bug.cgi?id=8579).
-The consequence is that if you fork and exec another process, it will have the DB file open as one of its descriptors (read/write mode).
-In some cases this could unexpected DB corruption or data exfiltration.
+The consequence is that if you fork and exec another process, it will have the DB file open as one of its descriptors (in read/write mode).
+In some cases this could result in unexpected DB corruption and/or data exfiltration.
   If your application uses exec you may want to prevent this by calling `fcntl(env.get_fd(), F_SETFD, FD_CLOEXEC)` after opening the DB.

 ### Cursor double-free issue